-Bullying in the workplace is harmful not only to the target of the behaviour but damages insert name's culture and reputation.
+Bullying in the workplace is harmful not only to the target of the behaviour but damages the College's culture and reputation.
 It is unacceptable and will not be tolerated.

-13.3.3 What does NOT constitute workplace bullying?
+12.3.3 WHAT DOES NOT CONSTITUTE WORKPLACE BULLYING?

 Managing staff does not constitute bullying, if it is done in a reasonable manner.
 Managers have the right, and are obliged to, manage their staff.
 This includes directing the way in which work is performed, undertaking performance reviews and providing feedback (even if negative) and disciplining and counselling staff.
 Examples of reasonable management practices include: